How to Determine Where Your Sales Team is Struggling the Most

 - Managers aren’t held accountable to coaching and on-boarding reps in way that drives productivity

 The most immediate thing you can do to define your ideal candidate profile is to define what success looks like in your sales organization, in each critical role.
-Here are a few ways you can begin to develop your talent profiles and own your talent process.
+Your salespeople will likely welcome any resources and training that will take them to the next level.
+Define for your sellers what they can focus on to be successful.
+What does that mean for your company specifically?
+Think about your solutions, your processes and your customers' needs.

 - What does success look like in a sales role?